 U.S.-PAPUA NEW GUINEA RELATIONS

 The United States established diplomatic relations with Papua New Guinea in 1975, following its independence from a United Nations trusteeship administered by Australia.
-As the most populous Pacific Island state, Papua New Guinea is important to peace and security in the Asia-Pacific region.
+As the most populous Pacific Island state (7.8 million: 2013 estimate), Papua New Guinea is important to peace and security in the Asia-Pacific region.
 The country has experienced recent economic progress and has abundant energy, agricultural, and mineral resources.
-But it faces challenges including weak governance, corruption, limited capacity to deliver basic services, a deterioration of its health system, and a serious and growing HIV/AIDS problem.
+But it faces challenges including weak governance, corruption, limited capacity to deliver basic services, a deterioration of its health system, and a serious concentrated HIV/AIDS epidemic among key populations and in the Highland provinces.

 U.S. Assistance to Papua New Guinea

-U.S. assistance funds an HIV/AIDS project in Papua New Guinea and aims to advance the country's public health system.
+U.S. bilateral and multilateral assistance funds public health programs in Papua New Guinea including the President's Emergency Plan For AIDS Relief (PEPFAR), TB, and Malaria and Neglected Tropical Diseases and aims to advance the country's public health system.
+The U.S. Agency for International Development's Pacific Islands Regional Office and the U.S. Centers for Disease Control and Prevention Country Office are both located in Papua New Guinea.
 The United States also supports Papua New Guinea's efforts to protect biodiversity; it contributes to the Coral Triangle Initiative to preserve coral reefs, fisheries, and food security in six countries including Papua New Guinea.
 In 2012 the United States provided funding for relief efforts in a number of Papua New Guinea's provinces that had suffered from natural disasters caused by continuous heavy rain.
-The U.S. Agency for International Development's Pacific Islands Regional Office is located in Papua New Guinea.

 Bilateral Economic Relations